Masthead

 Digital Editor

-Dan Zamarelli is a content writer and essayist based in Chicago.
-He previously served as ACM‘s social media intern.
+Dan Zamarelli is a freelance copywriter and essayist based in Chicago.
+He previously served as ACM‘s social media intern and editor of the now defunct The Loop section.
 His nonfiction has appeared in several publications and will undoubtedly feature in many others.

 Art Editor